audulus/docs/index.md

 ![Patch Editor](img/editor.png)

 The Patch Editor is Audulus's main view.
-It consists of an infinite canvas for creating patches, with toolbar at the bottom primarily for adding new modules to your patch.
-The canvas grows and shrinks to fit the size of the patch.
-If you have just one small element in a patch, you will not be able to zoom out - you need to add at least 2 nodes or modules and space them apart to give yourself some "breathing room."
+It consists of an infinite canvas for creating patches, with toolbar at the bottom.

+- The canvas grows and shrinks to fit the size of the patch.
+If you have just one small node in a patch, you will not be able to zoom out - you need to add at least 2 nodes or modules and space them apart to give yourself some "breathing room."

 Open and close the toolbar using the ![Show](img/Show.png) and ![Hide](img/Hide.png) buttons.
 Exit to the patch browser using the ![Exit](img/Exit.png) button (also used for exiting sub-patches).

+- The toolbar is primarily for adding new modules to your patch, but it also contains the node browser and an on-screen multi-touch keyboard. **We highly recommend that new users create patches with modules** - working with nodes can be cumbersome and slow, and this was one of the reasons the Module Library was created.
+Most of the nodes are non-functional as-is.
+For example, a crossfade node needs a 0-1 knob attached the input "C" to access its basic function.
+The Crossfade Module, however, comes with indicator lights, a knob, and even a switch!
+As you can see, modules are much more useful "out-of-the-box" than nodes.
+You can think of nodes as the "atoms" of Audulus.
+Modules are more like molecules - nodes put together in a way that is more immediately useful.

-The iPad/iPhone Audulus UI at a glance:
+##The iPad/iPhone Audulus UI at a glance:

 -   Pinch with two fingers to zoom in and out of your patch.
 -   Drag with two fingers to pan.